Echo Productions Trust trading as Pro Light & Sound | ABN 76 419 775 597 | ACN 677 113 370

 No method of transmission or storage is completely secure.
 While we take privacy and security seriously, we cannot guarantee absolute security of personal information transmitted to or stored by us.

 You have the right to request access to the personal information we hold about you, and to ask us to correct it if you believe it is inaccurate, out of date, incomplete, irrelevant or misleading.
-To make a request, please contact us using the details in section 14.
+To make a request, please contact us using the details in Section 15.

-We will respond to your request within a reasonable time.
+We will respond to your request within a reasonable time, generally within 30 days, and at no cost to you.
 In some circumstances, the Privacy Act 1988 (Cth) permits or requires us to refuse access or correction.
 Where we refuse, we will provide you with written reasons and information about how you may complain about our decision.

-If you believe we have breached the APPs or otherwise mishandled your personal information, please contact us using the details in section 14.
+If you believe we have breached the APPs or otherwise mishandled your personal information, please contact us using the details in Section 15.
 We ask that complaints be submitted in writing where practicable, with sufficient detail to allow us to investigate.

 We will acknowledge your complaint promptly and aim to provide a substantive response within 30 days.
 If you are not satisfied with our response, you may refer your complaint to the Office of the Australian Information Commissioner (OAIC):